tgirolami09/wordle_solver/README.md

-This doen't solve the wordle for you but gives you all the possible solutions left.
+This doesn't solve the wordle for you but gives you all the possible solutions left.